AmityCo/Amity-Social-Cloud-SDK-Android-Sample-App/README.md

 - [X] Custom Component

 ## Architecture
-The ExampleEkoSDK App architecture is a project _design pattern_ based on **MVVM** so you can following code style:
+The ExampleEkoSDK App is a project to showcase _design pattern_ **MVVM** architecture so you can following code style:

    - If you prefer ***MVVM*** Style in your **activity** or **fragment** .